Police Camera Action!: History

-The first episode broadcast on 7 September 1994 was known as Police Stop!, which was also the name of a similar police programme available initially on VHS video and later on Sky1.
-To this date, it is the only episode not to be repeated on Men & Motors or ITV4.
+The first episode broadcast on 7 September 1994 was known as Police Stop!, which is also the name of a similar police programme available initially on VHS video and later on Sky1.
+To date, it is the only episode not to be repeated on Men & Motors or ITV4.
 A spin-off book of the series was released in 1996 by Ebury Press, which was written by Peter Gillbe with a foreword by Alastair Stewart and which featured police footage of bad driving.
-The book had some footage stills which were not shown on the TV episodes.
+The book had some footage stills that were not shown in the TV episodes.

-In 2003, the programme was suspended due to Stewart's second drink-driving conviction when he was found to have crashed into a telegraph pole whilst three times over the legal limit.
+In 2003, the programme was suspended owing to Stewart's second drink-driving conviction when he was found to have crashed into a telegraph pole while three times over the legal limit.
 This delayed transmission of some unaired episodes until 17 January 2006.
-The programme resumed with Stewart introducing the series from a studio on 24 September 2007, joined by Adrian Simpson, who reported from location and provided voice-overs to the clips.
-A week before the new series began, there was a special 'Ultimate Pursuits/Best of Police Camera Action!' edition, presented by Stewart.
+The programme resumed with Stewart introducing the series from a studio on 24 September 2007, joined by Adrian Simpson, who reported on location and provided voice-overs to the clips.
+A week before the new series began, there was a special "Ultimate Pursuits/Best of Police Camera Action!" edition, presented by Stewart.

 The last ever series was aired from 29 July to 18 August 2010, presented by Gethin Jones.

 Format

 Each episode has a subtitle relating to the type of police video footage such as "Safety Last" or "Driven to Distraction".
 It typically features police footage and occasional media footage relating to bad driving and road crime.
 However, this has not always been so, with special episodes "The Liver Run" (featuring the Metropolitan Police undertaking an organ transplant escort) and "The Man Who Shot OJ", focusing on the work of helicopter camera operator and pilot Zoey Tur in Los Angeles.
 This episode also looked at the controversies behind the O. J. Simpson trial.
-In later series of the show, footage from Tur and their Los Angeles News Service would feature more prominently in certain episodes.
+In later series, footage from Tur and their Los Angeles News Service would feature more prominently in certain episodes.